Casey McQuiston: One Last Stop

 McQuiston's next book, One Last Stop, came out on June 1, 2021.
-The book is "pitched as a queer Kate & Leopold, in which a 23-year-old realizes her subway crush is displaced from 1970's Brooklyn, and she must do everything in her power to help her - and try not to fall in love with the girl lost in time - before it’s too late."
+The book is "pitched as a queer Kate & Leopold, in which a 23-year-old realizes her subway crush is displaced from 1970's Brooklyn, and she must do everything in her power to help her - and try not to fall in love with the girl lost in time - before it's too late."
 McQuiston was inspired to make the setting of this book on a subway because when using this public transportation you get a glimpse of another person's life.

 This book follows two young adults who were never supposed to meet as they have a chance encounter because one is lost in time.
-August, the protagonist, doesn’t believe in love and happily ever afters.
+August, the protagonist, does not believe in love and happily ever afters.
 She believes that living her life alone is the only way until she meets Jane, the time-traveling love interest, on the subway.
-The subway quickly becomes August’s favourite part of her day and she realizes that she needs to do everything in her power to help return Jane back to her own time before it’s too late.
-McQuiston wanted to explore this story within the Romantic comedy genre because they wanted to ensure the characters would get happy endings.
+The subway quickly becomes August's favourite part of her day and she realizes that she needs to do everything in her power to help return Jane back to her own time before it is too late.
+McQuiston wanted to explore this story within the romantic comedy genre because they wanted to ensure the characters would get happy endings.

-In an interview for Time (magazine), McQuiston expressed that they wanted to create a queer story that centered around a queer cast.
-McQuiston finds it strange that in many narratives there is only one queer character while the rest of the cast of characters is heterosexual and Cisgender.
-McQuiston states “I always thought it was silly and unrealistic, the idea that some straight people have, that it is statistically unlikely for more than one gay person to exist in the story.”
+In an interview for Time, McQuiston expressed that they wanted to create a queer story that centered around a queer cast.
+McQuiston finds it strange that in many narratives there is only one queer character while the rest of the cast of characters is heterosexual and cisgender.
+McQuiston states "I always thought it was silly and unrealistic, the idea that some straight people have, that it is statistically unlikely for more than one gay person to exist in the story."

 One Last Stop has been placed sixth on the Bookpage top ten romance novels of 2021.
-The book was also been nominated for the Goodreads Choice Awards for best romance of 2021 where it placed 3rd.
+The book was also nominated for the Goodreads Choice Awards for best romance of 2021 where it placed 3rd.

 I Kissed Shara Wheeler

 McQuiston's third book, I Kissed Shara Wheeler, was released on May 3, 2022.
 The book is their first for the young adult age group and is a rom-com set in a Christian high school in Alabama.
 The book follows Chloe Green after she moves from SoCal to Willowgrove Christian Academy.
 Her rivalry for valedictorian with Shara Wheeler leads to a kiss before Shara vanishes.
 Chloe must team up with Shara's other love interests to find her.

 McQuiston wrote the book in the tradition of queer coming of age stories set in southern, oppressive religious settings, in part to deal with their own religious trauma.
 They describe the book as "the most personal thing [they've] ever written."

+I Kissed Shara Wheeler was listed as a Stonewall Honor Book for Children and Young Adult Literature in 2023.
+This book was also nominated for the Goodreads Choice Awards for Best Young Adult Fiction of 2022 where it placed third.